 The potential for the project to engage the student in authentic scholarly or creative work, with a clear plan for faculty mentorship and collaboration, and linked to the students interests in environmental studies.

-The potential for the project to support or advance the scholarly or creative interests of the faculty mentor as well as the operations or engagement of the Office of Green Initiatives and the green centers.
+The potential for the project to support or advance the scholarly or creative interests of the faculty mentor as well as the operations or engagement of Kenyon's green centers.

 Considerations of disciplinary, mentor and student diversity, equity and inclusion.